-If you have a TMX file exported from a different translation memory or created by aligning original texts with their translations, you can import such a file into a translation memory for use in projects.
-Please note that the translation memory must contain the languages that correspond to the TMX file.
+If you have a TMX file exported from another translation memory or created by aligning the original text with its translation, you can import such a file into a Smartcat translation memory for utilizing it in projects.

 To import a TMX file, select the translation memory and press the Update TM button.

-In the window that opens, click Add and select the TMX file on your computer.
-Hit Import.
+In the window opened, hit Add and select the TMX file on your computer.
+Then hit Import.

 Importing XLSX files

-You can download a translation memory as an XLSX file from Smartcat, edit it and upload it back to Smartcat using the process described above for TMX files.
-This can be the quickest, easiest way to make changes to a translation memory, especially in multilingual projects.
+You can download a translation memory as an XLSX file from Smartcat, edit, and upload it back to Smartcat using the process described above for TMX files.

-If your translations contain tags, they will look like this (the digit refers to the number of the tag):
+- If a TM unit contains tags, it will look like this (the digit refers to the number of a tag):

 Choose your preferred payout method on the <1|My Payouts|1> page.

-Also, you will find two additional columns entitled [Context: previous] and [Context: next] in the file which contain information about adjacency between the current segment with other segments.
-This information helps Smartcat track context matches.
+Also, you may find in a file two additional columns entitled [Context: previous] and [Context: next], which contain the information about one preceding and one following entry.
+This information is used in Smartcat to track context matches.

-Note: If you have previous translations in Excel files, it is also possible to add this content to Smartcat.
-You can download the content of an existing TM which will give you a template for the Excel format needed.
-Simply paste the content that you want to add to your Smartcat TM in the template and upload the file as described above.
+If you store previous translations in XLSX files, it is also possible to add the content to Smartcat.
+You can download an existing TM in the XLSX format, which will give you a template.
+Then paste entries in the template that you want to upload in Smartcat and upload the file as described above.

 Even though SDLTM files can also be imported in Smartcat, not so much could be done with the files themselves because of the Trados encoding.
 Anyway, there is always an option to export an SDLTM file as a TMX file from Trados.